marlonbarrios/satiai/README.md

 ### Get Started

-To get started with Scaffold-ETH 2, follow the steps below:
+To get started, follow the steps below:

 1. Clone this repo & install dependencies